 Significance and Interpretation:

-Similarly, industry’s average and budgeted NP ratio can also be used for comparison purposes.
+Similarly, the industry’s average and budgeted NP ratio can also be used for comparison purposes.
 A business can be taken to be getting operationally efficient if its NP ratio is increasing consistently over a period of time.